Cost of French Doors

 Additional Costs

-Upon having new French doors added, you may find that it’s a good chance to get some other work out of the way.
-In this section, we’ll take a closer look at some relevant additional jobs which you may choose to pay for.
+When you're having new French doors added, you may find that it’s a good chance to get some other work out of the way.
+In this section, we’ll take a closer look at some relevant additional jobs you may want to get done at the same time:

 Labour Costs and Timescales

-The labour cost will be included in your overall bill alongside the cost of the doors, and if any waste removal expenses are necessitated.
-It will probably take an hour or less to remove the old window, door, or wall section, and it will take up to one working day or two to fit the new French doors.
+The labour cost will be included in your overall bill alongside the cost of the doors, and any waste removal expenses.
+It will probably take an hour or less to remove the old window, door, or wall section, and it will take up to 1 working day or 2 to fit the new French doors.

-In most cases, it will take 2-8 hours in total.
+In most cases, it will take 2 to 8 hours in total.
 The labour costs and timescales may vary depending on the state of the installation area, ease of access and the weather.
 Adverse weather, for instance, could prolong/postpone the work.

-We’ll now break down the cost factors for fitting French doors in more detail.
+Let's break down the cost factors for fitting French doors in more detail to help you budget for your project:

 Type of French Doors